-We are a biopharmaceutical company with a limited operating history on which to base your investment decision.
+We are a biopharmaceutical company with a limited operating history on which investors can base an investment decision.
 Biopharmaceutical drug development is a highly speculative undertaking and involves a substantial degree of risk.
 We commenced operations in April 2011.
-Our operations to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential drug candidates and undertaking pre-clinical studies and commencing Phase 1 clinical trials for our most advanced drug candidates, BLU-285 and BLI-554
+Our operations to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential drug candidates and undertaking pre-clinical studies and commencing Phase 1 clinical trials for our most advanced drug candidates, BLU-285, BLU-554 and BLU-667